Last reviewed 26 May 2020

 How is it spread?

+The current advice remains the disease can only be spread between close contacts – defined as spending more than 15 minutes within 2m of an infected person.
 According to PHE, coronaviruses are essentially transmitted by large respiratory droplets and direct or indirect contact with infected secretions.
 They have been detected in blood, faeces and urine and, under certain circumstances, airborne transmission is thought to have occurred from aerosolised respiratory secretions and faecal material.
 In addition, the virus can survive for a certain amount of time out of the body on surfaces (up to 72 hours).

 Respiratory secretions produced when an infected person coughs or sneezes containing the virus are thought to be the main cause of transmission when there is close contact of within two metres or less with an infected person.
 This risk is liable to increase the longer the contact period with an infected person and for longer than 15 minutes.